 Sarah has served as Administrative Director of dZi UK since its inception in 2014.
 Having taken many trips to Nepal and to dZi project areas, Sarah is continually impressed by dZi’s community-driven approach and the dedication, innovation, and compassion of the community members they partner with.
 Aside from her work with dZi, Sarah has a Master’s Degree in Teaching and taught at a school primarily focused on refugee students (many of whom came from refugee camps in Nepal).
 Sarah currently lives in Needham, Massachusetts with her husband and two young children.

-As dZi’s Finance Director, Michelle oversees all financial reporting, coordinates with our Nepal Country Office and Board of Directors, and maintains a holistic view of dZi’s financial well-being.
+As dZi’s Director of Finance & Compliance, Michelle oversees all financial reporting, coordinates with our Nepal Country Office and Board of Directors, and maintains a holistic view of dZi’s financial well-being.
 With a background in accounting and a love for analytics, she has recently taken on our enterprise risk management process.
 Michelle has worked at dZi since 2015 and loves the way in which dZi works with our partner communities to understand their vision for what is needed.
 Originally from Buffalo, NY, she spent 30 years in Telluride before building a small home in Ridgway, CO.
 There she is the Chairperson of the Ridgway Planning Commission.
 When not working in the office, she enjoys staying close to home, working with clay, and learning to grow vegetables at 7,000’.

 Kiki is dZi’s Development and Operations Coordinator and oversees our databases, fundraising processes, and donor acknowledgment.
 She has a background in nonprofit development and digital advertising and is currently on her way to completing her Master’s in Public Administration with a focus on Nonprofit Management.
 Kiki grew up traveling to Nepal with her mountaineer family and has been familiar with dZi’s incredible work her entire life.
 She feels that dZi’s unique community-centered approach, using tools like the feasibility study, set it apart from other INGOs.
 When she’s not in the home office, she’s out on a rock wall somewhere in Idaho!